Club Deportivo Macará

 Club Social y Deportivo Macará is a professional football club based in Ambato, Ecuador.
 Their home stadium is Bellavista, which they share with city rivals Técnico Universitario.

 History

+Club Social y Deportivo Macará was founded in 1939 in the city of Ambato.
+At the time of its creation, the club adopted its traditional sky blue and white colors.
+Neptalí “Ñato” Barona served as the team’s first head coach.
+In 1946, Macará participated in an international tour in Colombia, marking one of its earliest appearances outside Ecuador.

+In 1998, the club achieved promotion to the Ecuadorian Serie A. Macará qualified for the Copa Libertadores for the first time in 2017.
+In 2019, the club finished first in the overall table and secured qualification for the 2020 Copa Libertadores.

 Foundation

 In July 1939, a group of young students from Colegio Nacional Bolívar gathered to form an independent sporting club, and shortly afterwards entered a minor tournament under the name 'Independiente'.
 However, in searching for further guidance, they talked to Army Captain Galo Molina (a student's relative) and together they formed Macará, naming the team after Ecuador's southern army stronghold.

 They offered the presidency to Mr. Jorge Vicente Alvarez, and he pronounced the following words: "Del Carchi al Macará...
 Macará ganará" (From Carchi to Macará...
 Macará will win); thus accepting the position.

 The beginning of Primera A

 Whilst Macará took part in Ecuadorian regional tournaments, the introduction of a National Championship saw them struggle to find a place among the best in the early 1960s.
 It took a while for the team to become strong and earn a permanent place in Primera A.

-Great players in the late 1960s and early and mid-1970s, such as Ítalo Estupiñán, Rómulo Dudar Mina, Arnaldo Sanchez Perrone (one of the best defenders Ecuador had in the late 1960s pretended from Barcelona of Guayaquil, Everest, and Ecuadorian Nacional team to play for his country in ``London World Cup`` in 1965) and Polo Carrera, made the team competitive.
+Great players in the late 1960s and early and mid-1970s, such as Ítalo Estupiñán, Rómulo Dudar Mina, Arnaldo Sanchez Perrone (one of the best defenders Ecuador had in the late 1960s pretended from Barcelona of Guayaquil, Everest, and Ecuadorian Nacional team to play for his country in "London World Cup" in 1965) and Polo Carrera, made the team competitive.
 They were relegated in 1978 but eventually returned to Primera A.